emojicode/emojicode.github.io/src/reference/the-s-package.md

 😛 🍪🔤Straw🔤 🔤berries🔤🍪 🔤Strawberries🔤
 ```

+>!H Note that the example above used a method call. 😛 is a method defined in
+>!H the 🔡 class.
+You’ll learn more about classes and methods in the next
+>!H chapter.
+For now, just remember that methods are called by placing an emoji
+>!H before the object on which the method should be called.

 ### Concatenating Strings

 To add two or more strings together (*concatenate*) you should use the 🍪